Kapuskasing: Economy

 The former Spruce Falls, now GreenFirst Forest Products, had purchased the site from Rayonier Advanced Materials (RYAM) in 2021.
 The pulp and paper mill is the town's major employer, soon to be replaced by the Ontario Power Generation's Smoky Falls Dam reconstruction site.
-A former employer was also the Agrium phosphate mine which shutdown in 2013.
+A former employer was also the Agrium phosphate mine which shut down in 2013.
 General Motors Canada operates the GM Cold Weather Development Centre in Kapuskasing.
-Agriculture and Agri-Food Canada operates an agricultural experiment station, or Experimental Farm, close to the town.
-The Experimental Farm closed in 2014.
+Agriculture and Agri-Food Canada operated an agricultural experiment station, or Experimental Farm, close to the town; the Experimental Farm closed in 2014.

-Politics
+Government

 Kapuskasing has a federal representative known as a Member of Parliament, or MP, and a provincial representative known as a Member of Provincial Parliament, or MPP.
-Carol Hughes of the New Democratic Party is the area's MP and represents the federal riding of Algoma—Manitoulin—Kapuskasing.
+Gaétan Malette of the Conservative Party of Canada is the area's MP and represents the federal riding of Kapuskasing—Timmins—Mushkegowuk.
 Guy Bourgouin, member of Ontario's New Democratic Party, is the town's MPP and represents the provincial Mushkegowuk—James Bay riding.

 Locally the town is led by Mayor David Plourde.
 The mayor works with six councillors to complete Kapuskasing's municipal government.
 Local officials are all elected through universal elections, meaning the town is not divided into wards.